 - Clearing 2017

-As you can see, these projects are very different from each other.
+As you can see, these project plan examples are very different from each other.
 They cover many different sectors and their scales and scopes also differ.
 We have only named a handful here.
 Projects are in the millions and you can be sure that whatever project you are undertaking- it needs a plan!

 Project Deliverables Examples

 - Software Products: This is a common project deliverable.
-It could be a code that needs to be written by a specific date for a new website, for example.
-Software products for clients are usually released in phases and are numbered.
+It could be a code that needs to be written by a specific date for a new website.
+For example, Software products for clients are usually released in phases and are numbered.
 At every release, product testing is conducted to decide on any changes that need to be made to previous releases for the final product to ensure the satisfaction of the customers.

 Project Plan Example